-Table 4 lists the 100-year GWP values for several alternative refrigerants.
+Table 4.2 lists the 100-year GWP values for several alternative refrigerants.
 GWP values for refrigerants not listed in Table 4.1 shall be referenced from the following sources.
 If the first source on the list does not list a 100-year GWP value for the refrigerant in question, then the next source on the list shall be referenced, descending the list in order until a value is found.

-[Canadian Federal Government Reference]

-[Ontario & Quebec GHG reporting reference]
+Canada’s National Inventory Report, 1990-2015

 The Fourth Assessment Report of the Intergovernmental Panel on Climate Change

+The Fifth Assessment Report of the Intergovernmental Panel on Climate Change

+IPCC/TEAP Special Report: Safeguarding the Ozone Layer and the Global Climate System.

 GWP values for blends are calculated as a mass-weighted average of the GWP values for the constituent chemicals.

-Table 44.1 Potential Advanced Refrigerants for the Project Scenario
+Table 4.2 Potential Refrigerants for the Baseline and Project Scenarios